As a New York City based airline pilot, I’m frequently asked which NYC-area airport is the best. The answer is complicated, I’m afraid.

 Whether you’re coming from the north on the Van Wyck parkway or from the south on Belt Parkway, plan for delays – even if its midnight.
 Hey, it’s the city that never sleeps.

-During rush hour, it could take 2 hours to get from the city to JFK.
-As travel returns post-Covid, you can expect to see this more often.
-However, under “normal conditions” it takes about 30 to 45 minutes.
+During rush hour, it could take 2 hours to get from downtown New York City to JFK.
+However, under "normal conditions" it takes about 30 to 45 minutes.

 Getting to either NYC airport from New Jersey is expensive.
 You’ll typically pay a $16 toll to cross state lines (welcome to New York!).
 The toll is cheaper on the way back though, only $15!